Edwards-R/redlist_docs/rulings.md

 ## Use of Nomenclatural Understandings
 The assessment will attach a Nomenclatural Understanding to each assessed species in order to anchor them to their particular interpretation at the time of assessment.
 These understandings are provided by the Bees Wasps & Ants Recording Society (BWARS).
 A copy of the which can be retreived from the BWARS website or, if modern nomenclature is imperative, upon request to BWARS.

-This ruling satisfies the requirement from the **Regional Guidance** documentation to documnent the taxonomic standard followed.
+This ruling satisfies the requirement from the **Regional Guidance** documentation to document the taxonomic standard followed.

 ```
 r V.2